dhable/caffeinatedideas.com/_posts/2015-10-22-the-argument-for-s-expressions.md

   a s-expression language wouldn't have encountered.
 With a simple example, I'll show how syntax can cause an unnecessary cognitive load on developers.
 ---

+> 27 Dec 2015: I updated the title of this post to better reflect the fact that
+> in addition to enabling macros, s-expressions also make the syntax rules
+> easy for the humans.

 I found myself back in our Python code base today working with a set of nested dictionary objects.
 As I set out to look for the equivalent of Clojure's
 ```get-in``` function, I ended up at a [nifty solution using reduce][1].
 Inspired,